hectorruizlaph/todo-react-typescript/README.md

+# To Do App with React and TypeScript (CRUD and drag & drop functionality).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).